Dining at Geneseo with Food Allergies

 Campus Auxiliary Services is committed to accommodating your individual dietary needs.
 Please make an appointment to meet our Nutrition & Wellness Manager, Heather Carrera, DCN, MS, CNS, CDN, to understand how we can make your campus dining experience safe and enjoyable.

 All of our menus are labeled for easy identification of common allergens and diets.
 Follow these labels (below), and if you have any concerns, check with your server, chef, chef manager or contact our Nutrition & Wellness Manager.
-Whether you have a wheat, dairy, soy, egg, tree nuts, peanuts, fish and shellfish, or other food allergy we can help you.
+Whether you're allergic to one of the top nine allergens; wheat, dairy, soy, egg, tree nuts, peanuts, fish and shellfish, sesame or another allergy, we can help you.
 We provide allergen icons next to each menu item as well as additional allergens such as soy, egg, and sesame on our online menus.

 Food Allergies and Intolerances